 At that precise moment, the judge who had condemned the prisoners passed by and heard the wife’s declaration.
 Being in good humor, the judge decided that if the woman’s assertions were true, no “good patriot” should be executed.
 He therefore, ordered the man loosened and brought to him so that he could question him.

 As the questioning was occurring a multitude gathered round, so that soon the condemned prisoners were mingled in among the crowd of spectators.
 The prisoner who had been yoked with the prisoner being questioned, discovered everyone’s attention was elsewhere and that he was unobserved.
 He then thrust his hand with the cord into his waistcoat and with cool composure, casually walked away through the crowd.

 The crowd was transfixed on the judge who was receiving satisfactory answers to all his questions from the prisoner being questioned.
-As the escapee hastened to the port, the judge declared the prisoner he was questioning “to be a good sans-culotte, [sic] unjustly condemned, and ordered him to be set at liberty.”
+The escapee hastened to the port about the time the judge declared the prisoner he was questioning “to be a good sans-culotte, [sic] unjustly condemned, and ordered him to be set at liberty.”
 As cheers from the crowd went up, the escapee jumped into a boat and ordered the boatman to take him to the other end of the port.

-The boatman was encouraged by a nearby boatman to accept the cord.
-He finally did so because he realized the cord was triple the cost of the fare.
-The escapee was now truly liberated, and he hastened to a friend’s house.
+The boatman was encouraged by another boatman to accept the cord and finally did as he realized the cord was triple the cost of the fare.
+The escapee was now truly liberated, and he rushed to a friend’s house.
 There he remained hidden throughout the night and into the following day.
 He then made good his escape, so that within a few days he was far away from the guillotine and the Republic of France.

 - Watts, Joshua, Remarkable Events in the History Man, 1825, p.
 10.